-What are the Export Control Laws?
-(ECL)
+What are Export Control Regulations?

 Export Control Laws broadly describe a comprehensive series of regulations enforced by the federal government concerning the export of certain controlled technologies.
 The regulatory scheme encompassing ECLs requires certain technologies to be controlled because: 1) the nature or type of technology has potential military applications; 2) the nature or type of technology raises some sort of trade/economic protection issue; and/or 3) there are concerns about the country, organization, individual or “end user” of the technology requiring control.